Whether you are a new or returning student, the Academic Resource Center extends a warm welcome and encourages you to use its programs and services.

 Typical Benefits of SI

 SI is provided for any student in an SI-designated class who wants to improve his or her understanding of course material and improve their grade!
-Details are announced in class during the first week and are always available outside the ARC (L214) and on the MyUSF Portal.
+Details are announced in class during the first week and are always available at the ARC and on the MyUSF Portal.

 Amanda is a USF alumna, having received her M.S.
 Reading Specialist degree from the university.
 She has been an adjunct professor in USF’s College of Education since 2019 and was an elementary school teacher for 15 years.
 Amanda loves to travel and is working on adding to her list of the 12 countries she has visited.
 She also enjoys spending time with her husband, three daughters and five pets!